 Physician–Scientist Residency Track

-The physician–scientist residency track of the Internal Medicine Residency program in NYU Langone’s Department of Medicine trains internal medicine residents to conduct laboratory-based basic science and patient-oriented research.
+The physician–scientist residency track of the Internal Medicine Residency program in NYU Langone’s Department of Medicine is an opt-in track that trains internal medicine residents to conduct laboratory-based basic science and patient-oriented research.
 Residents leave the program prepared for careers as independent investigators in academic medicine.

 Our graduates are poised to be the next generation of physician–scientists at the forefront of biomedical discoveries that improve patient care.